yuke196/CountDownView/README.md

 - if you are using android studio ,you can use this view with follow simple config:

-config your dependencies in your app module as this
+config your build.gradle dependencies in your app module as this

     dependencies {
                compile 'com.sharyuke.view:sharyuke-view:0.0.4'